Moduli of surfaces in $\mathbb{P}^3$: Classification

 The extra hypotheses in this result arise from removing the Gorenstein hypotheses in Theorem \ref{thm:ishii}.
 In order to ensure $X$ is a cone, there needs to be a certain extremal ray in the cone of curves.
 Before getting to the proof, we provide a few definitions and technical lemmas.
 In all cases, we consider dlt pairs $(X,D)$ and study properties of various $K_X$-negative and $K_X + D$-negative contractions.
-The motivating idea is to study contractions that happen `over' $D$.
-Divisorial contractions that are $K_X + D$-negative and $D$-positive must have a certain structure, as explained below.
+The motivating idea is to study contractions that happen `over' $D$: divisorial contractions that are $K_X + D$-negative and $D$-positive must have a certain structure.

-\begin{definition} Given a proper variety $X$, the effective cone $NE(X)$ is the collection of effective 1 cycles on $X$ modulo numerical equivalence.
-We usually consider the closure $\overline{NE}(X)$. \end{definition}

-\begin{definition} If $R$ is an extremal ray in $\overline{NE}(X)$, we say that the contraction of $R$ is an elementary extremal contraction.
+\begin{definition} Given a proper variety $X$, the effective cone $NE(X)$ is the collection of effective 1 cycles on $X$ modulo numerical equivalence, and its closure is denoted $\overline{NE}(X)$.
+If $R$ is an extremal ray in $\overline{NE}(X)$, we say that the contraction of $R$ is an elementary extremal contraction.
 In what follows, we will refer to the contraction of $R$ as simply an extremal contraction and always mean the contraction of an extremal ray. \end{definition}

-We begin by discussing the negativity of $K_X$ in certain $K_X$-negative contractions.
+We begin with the negativity of $K_X$ in certain $K_X$-negative contractions.
 Namely, the next lemma shows that $K_X$ cannot be `too' negative on fibers.

-\begin{lemma} Let $X$ be a normal projective variety such that $K_X$ is $\mathbb{Q}$-Cartier.
+\begin{lemma} Let $X$ be a normal, log terminal projective variety such that $K_X$ is $\mathbb{Q}$-Cartier.
 If $\phi: X \to Y$ is a birational contraction of a $K_X$-negative extremal ray with fibers of dimension at most 1, then each fiber $F$ is a chain of $\mathbb{P}^1$s whose configuration is a tree such that $-1 \le K_X \cdot C < 0$ for each irreducible component $C$ of $F$. \end{lemma}

 \begin{proof} By assumption, $R^2 \phi_* \mathcal{F} = 0$ for any coherent sheaf $\mathcal{F}$ on $X$.
-By Grauert-Riemenschneider vanishing, $R^1 \phi_* \omega_X = 0$, and by \cite{KMM}, because $-K_X$ is $\phi$-ample, $R^1 \phi_* \mathcal{O}_X = 0$.
+By Grauert-Riemenschneider vanishing \cite[Corollary 10.38]{newkollar}, $R^1 \phi_* \omega_X = 0$, and by \cite[Theorem 1-2-5]{KMM}, because $-K_X$ is $\phi$-ample, $R^1 \phi_* \mathcal{O}_X = 0$.
 Then, consider any sheaf of ideals $J$ such that $\mathcal{O}_X / J$ is supported on a fiber $F$ of $\phi$:

 Pushing forward to $Y$, we see that $R^1\phi_* (\mathcal{O}_X / J) = H^1(F, \mathcal{O}_X / J |_F) = 0$.
 Similarly, we see that $H^1(F, \omega_X / J\omega_X |_F) = 0$ so $H^1(F, (\omega_X / J\omega_X)|_F /T) = 0$, where $T \subset (\omega_X / J\omega_X)|_F$ denotes torsion.
 Taking $J$ to be the ideal of $F$, we see that $F$ is a chain of $\mathbb{P}^1$s whose configuration is a tree.
 Then, consider an irreducible component $C \subset F$ and the sheaf $(\omega_X \otimes \mathcal{O}_C) / T$, where $T$ is the torsion in $\omega_X \otimes \mathcal{O}_C $.
 This is a torsion-free sheaf on $\mathbb{P}^1$, so must be a vector bundle of the form $(\omega_X \otimes \mathcal{O}_C) / T \cong \oplus \mathcal{O}_{\mathbb{P}^1}(a_i)$.
 The vanishing of $H^1$ given above implies that $a_i \ge -1$ for each $i$.
 If $m$ is an integer such that $\omega_X^{[m]}$ is Cartier, we must have that $\omega_X^{[m]}\otimes \mathcal{O}_C = \mathcal{O}_{\mathbb{P}^1}(b)$ is a negative degree line bundle.
 But, there is a nonzero morphism from taking the double dual of $\omega_X$: and $a_i \ge -1$ implies that $b \ge -1$.
 Therefore, $-1 \le K_X \cdot C < 0$. \end{proof}